 Code Guardian

-А Parent
+Α Parent

 В Court-appointed individual guardian

-С Department of Children and Family Services
+С DCFS

 D Office of State Guardian

 E Court or probation department

 F Student is 18 or older with no guardian appointed or is an emancipated minor

-If Fund Code E is used to indicate that the student is a Youth in Care of the court, a copy of the court order is required and may be submitted to ISBE at the time the student is added in I-Star.
+order is required and may be submitted to ISBE at the time the student is added in I-Star.
 If the court order indicates continued parent responsibility, the district of parent residence is responsible for tuition costs.